-Ultimately, I decided that the Hyatt’s Market is not a counter service dining location.
-It’s a pantry store.
-And the prices for what appeared to be better quality food were much more reasonable than what you’d get at Disney.
+Ultimately, I decided that the Hyatt’s Market appears to serve higher-quality food than most similar locations.
+And the prices were much more reasonable than what you’d pay at Disney.
+So there’s that.

 The other factor I considered is that the Grand Cypress has an additional counter service dining option called On the Rocks that has a sizable menu.
-Overall, I found there were way more counter-service meal items here than what you would find at a resort-like Disney’s Beach and Yacht Club.
+Overall, I found there were way more counter-service options here than what you would find at a resort-like Disney’s Beach and Yacht Club.

 I’m willing to guarantee if you picked this store up and put it in a Disney hotel with comparable pricing, it would be a hit.
 But it could be that Disney wants to drive guests to eat at their table service restaurants, which takes more time and costs more money.